Intrastat returns in The Netherlands

 The due date to file these returns is the 10th working day of the following month.

-Dutch Intrastat thresholds
+Intrastat thresholds in The Netherlands

 The following annual Intrastat thresholds apply in The Netherlands (calendar year):